merely-useful/py-rse/index.md

 >
 > --- Terry Pratchett\index{Pratchett, Terry}

-Projects can run for years with poorly-written code, but none will survive for long if people are confused, pulling in different directions, or hostile to each other.
+Projects can run for years with poorly written code, but none will survive for long if people are confused, pulling in different directions, or hostile to each other.